JRC1995/Chatbot/README.md

 'Retriever/Data/asksciencea.csv' (from r/AskScience)
 ```

 The files ending with 'q' refers to queries (utterances to respond to) and files ending with 'a' refers to candidate responses (answers).
 Each file ending with 'q' have data from reddit threads (submissions/posts) whereas each file ending with 'a' have data from reddit comments.
-I treat top level comments as candidate responses where thread title act as the query utterance.
+I treat top level comments as candidate responses whereas thread titles act as the query utterance.

-The csv files ending with q requires the following fields:
+The CSV files ending with q require the following fields:

 ```
 title, id
 ```
-The csv files ending with 'a' requires the following fields:
+The CSV files ending with 'a' require the following fields:

 ```
 body, id, parent_id, link_id